 - MX record(s) for the destination server cannot be resolved.
 If you are using Xeams in Hybrid or Firewall mode and a destined for a local domain is found in this queue, ensure you have added the domain in the local host file.
 (Server Configuration -> Manage Host Files).

 - Outbound port 25 is NOT blocked.
-Often users run Xeams on a dynamic IP address and their ISP block the traffic for outbound port 25.
-SMTP communication on the Internet always occur on TCP/IP port 25 and if this port is blocked, messages will sit in the OutboundMailQueue folder forever.
+Often, users run Xeams on a dynamic IP address, and their ISP blocks the traffic for outbound port 25.
+SMTP communication on the Internet always occurs on TCP/IP port 25 and if this port is blocked, messages will sit in the OutboundMailQueue folder forever.